Privacy and AI Policies

 1. Overview

-This Policy does not govern information shared with the Firm in the course of an attorney-client relationship.
+This Policy does not govern information shared with the Practice in the course of an attorney-client relationship.
 Information shared by clients in connection with legal representation is protected by attorney-client privilege and the Rules of Professional Conduct governing attorney confidentiality, not by this Policy.

 2. Information Collected